maylae/disaster_response_pipeline/README.md

 1. ETL Pipeline
 The ETL script does the following:

-Load messages and categories datasets
+- Load messages and categories datasets
-Merge and clean the data
+- Merge and clean the data
-Save the cleaned data in a SQLite database
+- Save the cleaned data in a SQLite database

 2. Classifier training
-Train a classifier on a test set
+- Train a classifier on a test set
-Hyperparameter optimization using GridSearchCV
+- Hyperparameter optimization using GridSearchCV
-Save trained model as pickle file
+- Save trained model as pickle file

 3. Web App
-Create Flask web app
+-Create Flask web app
-Show plotly visuals with information on test set Provide opportunity for a user to classify new messages
+- Show plotly visuals with information on test set
+- Provide opportunity for a user to classify new messages